- Learning about cancer surgery

 - Is there any other way to treat the cancer or relieve the problem?

-- Do I need to get other cancer treatments (like chemotherapy or radiation) before or after surgery?
+- Will I need other cancer treatments (like chemotherapy or radiation) before or after surgery?

-- Other than the cancer, am I healthy enough to go through the stress of surgery and the drugs used to do it (anesthesia [an-es-THEE-zhuh])?
+- Other than the cancer, am I healthy enough to go through the stress of surgery and the drugs used to do it (anesthesia)?

 - Are you certified by the American Board of Surgery and/or Specialty Surgery Board?